Some people who have lupus (systemic lupus erythematosus, or SLE) develop complications with internal organs, such as the kidney, heart or lungs.

 - Diseases of the heart valves.
 A few people with lupus may have slightly thickened heart valves, which makes them more susceptible to infections of the damaged valves (endocarditis), blood clots, or heart failure.
 Some people with damaged heart valves may need surgery to replace the valves.

 - Inflammation of the heart muscle (myocarditis), which is uncommon but may lead to problems with the heartbeat or heart muscle.
-The heart may beat too fast, too slow, or irregularly.
+Myocarditis can cause serious heart problems, such as dilated cardiomyopathy and heart failure.
+With these problems, the heart can't pump blood as well as it should.

 About 1 out of 3 people who have lupus develop inflammation of the tissue around the lungs.footnote 1 Sometimes this causes no symptoms.
 At other times it causes painful breathing, coughing, or chest pain that is worse with a deep breath (pleurisy).
 Many people with lupus have chest pain when they breathe.
 When this pain is not caused by pleurisy, it is commonly caused by inflammation of the chest muscle, cartilage, or ligaments, or of the joints that connect the ribs to the breastbone (costochondral joints).
 In these cases, the lungs may not be affected.